chrismcgahan/query/README.md

 # Query
-A simple class to make interacting with MySQl databases easier
+A simple class to make interacting with MySQL databases easier

 # Installation
 Simply copy `Query.php` into your code base and require it